-While openHABian offers a streamlined and simplified way to get up and running quickly, it is a complete openHAB home automation system easily capable of automating your entire home.
-It is worth noting two potential limitations of Raspberry Pis, however: RPi 3 and older are limited in RAM (1 GB of memory or less) and may not perform well when additional memory hungry applications such as databases and data visualization programs are being used.
-Two or more GB should be fine.
+While openHABian offers a streamlined and simplified way to get up and running quickly, it is a complete openHAB ecosystem in a box and easily capable of automating your entire home.
+Please be aware of two potential limitations of Raspberry Pis: RPi 3 and older are limited in RAM (1 GB of memory or less) and will probably not perform well when additional memory hungry applications such as databases and data visualization programs are being used.
+You will want to have two GB for that to work smoothly.
 Running Raspberries off the internal SD card only may result in system instabilities as these memory cards can degrade quickly under openHAB's use conditions (infamous 'wearout').
-When you choose to deploy openHABian, there's the ZRAM feature available to mitigate.
+When you choose to deploy openHABian, it'll use the ZRAM feature to mitigate.

 Once you have openHAB up and running, the Configuration article contains everything you need to know to get your openHAB installation talking to different devices around your home.

 You will quickly discover that you may want to learn more about Things, Channels, Items, and more.
 To do so, we highly recommend that you read the next chapter titled Concepts.
 It provides more in-depth descriptions of Things, Items, Bindings, etc. that will help you as you dive deeper into openHAB.

 The amount of information provided can be overwhelming but don't hesitate to return here to lookup infos.

 When you encounter questions along the way that the docs don't answer for you, the openHAB community is here to help.

 # The openHAB Community